ToastCheng/ecpay-sdk-go/README.md

 }
 ```

-There are more examples in `client_test.go` and Godoc.
+There are more examples in `example_test.go` and Godoc.

 ## Contributing